 What other options are available for chronic pain treatment?

-Other chronic pain treatment options available at Texas Interventional Pain Management include:
+Other chronic pain treatment options available at Tarpon Interventional Pain & Spine Care include:

 After a successful medial branch block, Dr. Frazier, Jr. may recommend radiofrequency ablation for longer-lasting pain relief.
 In radiofrequency ablation, Dr. Frazier, Jr. treats small areas of irritated nerve tissue to significantly decrease their activity.